cyclus/cyclus.github.com/source/cep/cep25.rst

 Backwards Compatibility
 =======================

-No backwards incompatabilities are introduced with this CEP.
+No backwards incompatibilities are introduced with this CEP.

 Document History
 ================